 For Teens: Understanding Gonorrhea

-Gonorrhea is an STD (sexually transmitted disease) that spreads when body fluids are passed during sex.
+Gonorrhea is a sexually transmitted disease or STD that spreads when body fluids are passed during sex.
+Infections can occur in the genitals (vaginal sex), anus (anal sex), and throat (oral sex).
+It's very common in teenagers who are 15 years and older.
 Symptoms may be mild, or really painful.
 Gonorrhea can be cured, but early treatment is important.
 Otherwise, it can lead to sterility.

 Signs of gonorrhea usually appear a few days or weeks after you catch it.
 Common symptoms include:

 A sore throat if it was caught during oral sex.

 Pain in the rectum if gonorrhea was caught during anal sex.